samply/bridgehead/ccp/modules/id-management.md

 IDMANAGER_SEEDS_MDS="<three-numbers>"
 IDMANAGER_SEEDS_DKTK000001985="<three-numbers>"
 ```
+> NOTE: Additionally, the CCP-IT adds lines declaring the `PATIENTLIST_SEEDS` array in your site configuration.
+This will contain the seeds for the different id-generators used in all projects.

 Once your Bridgehead is updated and restarted, you're all set!

 ## Additional information you may want to know

 ### Services

 Upon configuration, the Bridgehead will spawn the following services: